 bower is basically dead, I’m unsure what the future is for Pursuit with this.

-I did a quick search engine run for “publish purescript package” and got no results.
+I did a quick web search for “publish purescript package” and got no results.
 I asked a friend, but you may not have that sort of reference at your fingertips.
 This isn’t meant to be long-winded, but a brief checklist to get you there.

 Ready to Publish?